msteveb/tmake/README.md

 For comparison, cmake has some support for option (1).
 See http://www.vtk.org/Wiki/CMake_Cross_Compiling section "Using executables in the build created during the build"

-In the future a "context"-based approach could be used.
-The idea is that each separate context has it's own:

-- set of define variables
-- targets
-- build directory tree

-Consider the following (mythical) build fragment:

-  Context default {
-    define CPFLAGS -f
-    target a -inputs b -do {
-        run cp $CPFLAGS $inputs $target
-    } -getvars CPFLAGS
-  }

-  Context host {
-    define CPFLAGS -p
-    target a -inputs b -do {
-        run cp $CPFLAGS $inputs $target
-    } -getvars CPFLAGS
-  }

-This keeps two distinct rules.
-If we use #xxx#name to represent 'name' in context 'xxx', we have:

-  a: b
-    var CPFLAGS=-f
-      run cp $CPFLAGS $inputs $target

-  #host#a: #host#b
-    var CPFLAGS=-p
-      run cp $CPFLAGS $inputs $target

-The 'default' context omits the #context# prefix for simplicity, but can be name explicitly if required.
-Sources and targets with different contexts can be used by using an explicit prefix.

-All this means it is possible to do:

-  Context host {
-    define CC $CC_FOR_BUILD
-    Executable --publish generator generator.c
-  }

-  Generate out <bin>#host#generator in {
-    run $script $inputs $target
-  }

-Anything declared outside 'Context' uses the 'default' context.
-There would need to be convention for mapping context to output directory.
-If we simply use objdir/<context>/... there may be a naming conflict.
-Could use object.<context> or could use objdir/default/ for the default context instead of just objdir/

-How does Load work?
-For example, $CC_FOR_BUILD may be loaded only in the default context.
-Do we need to use ${#default#CC_FOR_BUILD} ?

 symlink targets
 ---------------